jundalisay/superb/content/en/research/constitutions/br/title-07/chapter-01.md

 Free exercise of any economic activity is ensured to everyone, regardless of authorization from government agencies, except in the cases set forth by law.
-Article 171.
-(Revoked).
-(CA No. 6, 1995)

 Article 172.
 The law shall regulate, based on national interests, the foreign capital investments, shall encourage reinvestments and shall regulate the remittance of profits.

 Article 173.
 With the exception of the cases set forth in this Constitution, the direct exploitation of an economic activity by the State shall only be allowed whenever needed to the imperative necessities of the national security or to a relevant collective